noudess/docs-main/login.ini.md

 This file is used to configure your login server.
+It is located in your server root folder.

 ***